 Participants under the age of 18 years must be accompanied by an adult.

 Register your interest for Citizen Science events and upcoming workshops

 See what's on and sign up to our next event!

 Nangak Tamboree Wildlife Sanctuary currently has the following citizen science projects scheduled which you can get involved in.

 Come see the Sanctuary after dark and learn more about our local frog species!

-Volunteers will assist with monitoring amphibians that utilise the wetland habitat throughout the Wildlife Sanctuary.
+Volunteers will assist with monitoring amphibians that utilise the wetland habitat throughout the Sanctuary.
 This valuable data helps our biodiversity staff to monitor native animal populations, wetland usage and peak frog activity times within the Sanctuary.

 The data is also shared with Melbourne Water and the Atlas of Living Australia contributing to a huge data set which helps protect our precious indigenous frogs.

 Frog Censuses run four times per year.

 Ever wonder what emerges in the Sanctuary at night?